 Are there any extra costs when renting a car in Spain?

 Check the cost of any extras that aren’t included in the basic price, such as collision damage waiver/CDW (cobertura de daños por colisión), theft cover (cobertura contra robo), personal accident insurance/PAI (asistencia por lesiones personales), airport tax (cargo de aeropuerto), roof rack, baby seat, air-conditioning, and additional drivers.
 Do make sure you read the fine print for your car rental Spain or in any country.

 Some companies don’t offer unlimited kilometers (kilometraje ilimitado), so you need to pay per kilometer after you pass their threshold.
 Often this can be expensive if you plan to actually use the car.
 I want to say we have rented in the past and had a 200 km per day limit.
-Of course that is an average per day, so you can figure out how many days you are renting times the kilometer limit, to figure out what the total mileage limit is for your rental.
+Of course that is an average per day, so you can figure out how many days you are renting times the kilometer limit, to figure out what the total mileage limit is for your car rental Spain.

 If you are planning a road trip and pop into a neighboring country (Portugal, France, Andorra or Gibraltar, or even Morocco), check in advance that you’re permitted to take a car out of Spain, as you may need extra insurance.